For those of us that are old enough to remember the Disney movie Mary Poppin’s you can be forgiven for thinking about the song that goes like this….

 - Sphimgomyelinosis.

-That your dog actually isn’t suffering from a neurological problem at all but rather is simply suffering from some type of physical pain that could be preventing him or her from moving properly.
+It’s also possible that your dog isn’t suffering from a neurological problem but is simply suffering from some physical pain that could prevent it from moving correctly.

 This is why…

-Likely do a complete blood count, among other blood tests to check for other possibilities.
-The number of white blood cells will be indicative of an infection (if high).
+Likely do a complete blood count, among other blood tests, to check for other possibilities.
+The number of white blood cells will indicate an infection (if high).
 Lastly, the vet may want to test the bone marrow.
-The tissue will be analyzed for certain molecular traits found in dogs with gangliosidosis.
+The tissue will be analyzed for certain molecular traits in dogs with gangliosidosis.

 Unfortunately, there is no cure for gangliosidosis.
-As a degenerative disease it’s only going to slowly get worse from here.
-The best thing you can do for your dog is to make small lifestyle changes for him/her in order to ensure the best possible quality of life in a bad circumstance.
-This is called palliative care and your veterinarian can probably make some solid recommendations.
+As a degenerative disease, it will only get worse from here slowly.
+The best thing you can do for your dog is make small lifestyle changes to ensure the best possible quality of life in dire circumstances.
+This is called palliative care; your veterinarian can probably make some solid recommendations.

 Prognosis of gangliosidosis in dogs

-Ultimately, this unfortunately disease results in death.
+Ultimately, this unfortunate disease results in death.
 But when that may occur is anyone’s guess because how quickly or slowly this condition will worsen will vary significantly from one dog to the next.
+For pet owners, you’ll want to try and make every possible accommodation to your dog’s living environment so that they are as comfortable as possible and just make sure they are not in pain.

 Which brings us to…

-Where we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be extremely passionate about animals and only want to see what’s best for them.
+We like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals; all we are is a bunch of folks who are highly passionate about animals and only want to see what’s best for them.

 And unlike…

-We here at IndulgeYourPet always like to remind folks that it’s always a good idea to determine just how much it would cost to purchase a quality pet insurance policy for their animal so that if they ever are diagnosed with a serious medical condition of do suffer from a serious accident, you as the owner won’t be stuck with 100% of his or her medical bills.
+With other illnesses, your vet can’t look at your dog and know what’s happening.
+No. Your dog will need these tests to get a precise diagnosis – and ensure it’s nothing else.
+This is why we here at IndulgeYourPet always like to remind folks that it’s always a good idea to determine just how much it would cost to purchase a quality pet insurance policy for their animal so that if they ever are diagnosed with a severe medical condition or do suffer from a severe accident, you as the owner won’t be stuck with 100% of their medical bills.

-Already have insurance in place, chances are these tests will be something that you will need to pay for out of pocket, but hopefully they will be able to rule out any serious cause of disease and provide you with a clear idea on what you’ll need to do to get your pet healthy once again.
+If you already have insurance in place, chances are these tests will be something you will need to pay for out of pocket.
+Still, hopefully, they will be able to rule out any serious cause of disease and provide you with a clear idea of what you’ll need to do to get your pet healthy once again.